streamoid/Animator-iOS/README.md

 [[AnimatorClient sharedClient] setCustomParams:customParams];
 ```
 You can set the custom params any number of times after initializing.
 On calling `showCameraScreen` method to capture some image using the framwork, it can be seen that all icons and background colors in framework will have the custom values.

+### Listening to Hotspot CTA click event
+As mentioned in the above code snippet, if `isNotificationEnabled` is set to YES in customParams, client application can receive a NSNotification when a user clicks on a hotspot's cta like Buy/Video/Audio/Call

+*Name of the notification* : kAnimatorClientHotspotOptionClicked

+*Keys passed in the notification's userinfo dictionary*

+kAnimatorClickedHotspotOption - Use this key to know which CTA is clicked by user
+kAnimatorClickedHotspotOptionValue - Use this key to know the value associated with the CTA clicked by user

+Example usage of listening to the notification is provided in the sample app in this repository

 ### Supported audio/video content